c4dt/byzcoin/README.md

 ## Verification

+The following verifications are done before a new image is generated:
+* a small unit-test for the binary
-The travis-job at c4dt/byzcoin verifies that the new code correctly replays all known transactions on the chain.
+* the new code correctly replays all known transactions on the chain
-This plus the normal unit-tests from the code are the only verification done before a new docker is created and published.
+* a cothority with 4 nodes can correctly migrate from the previous to the current nodes

+All those tests are done in the `update.yaml` github action.

 ## Manual updates